activeyawcontrol/simrig-evolution/README.md

 ## Version 6.2: more bling

+Timeline: December 2020 - July 2021

 Mood: Dan Suzuki has one of these flag things.
 It's cool!
 It also gives you warnings when you're alongside someone, kind of like external radar.

-Timeline: December 2020 - July 2021

 https://shop.3d-simgear.de/en/category-2/

 ## Version 7.0: SimCore mount

+Timeline: July 2021 - August 2021

 Mood: I want to change my seating position a little.. but with the hardware I have, I'm limited on legroom.
 I need to go front-mount on the Simucube rather than side mount in order to raise the height of the wheelbase which will give me alot more flexibility.